Bach meets Suga as Tokyo virus cases approach 6-month high

 Bach replied: “We’d like to reaffirm all our commitment on the side of the Olympic community to do everything, that we do not bring any risks to the Japanese people.”

 Bach told Suga that 85% of the athletes and officials living in the Olympic Village on Tokyo Bay will be fully vaccinated.
-He said almost 100% of IOC member and IOC staff were “vaccinated or immune.”
-The IOC also says between 70-80% of international medial representative were vaccinated.
+He said almost 100% of IOC members and IOC staff were “vaccinated or immune.”
+The IOC also says between 70-80% of international medical representatives were vaccinated.

 The IOC and Tokyo organizers last week banned fans from all venues in Tokyo and three neighboring prefectures.
 A few outlying venues will allow some spectators, and fans from abroad were banned month ago.